Wikipedia blocks page about ANI’s defamation complaint against it on Delhi HC orders

 Wikipedia is a free online collaborative encyclopaedia edited by volunteers.

-The Wikipedia page about ANI says that the news agency has been criticised for serving as a “propaganda tool” for the current Union government.
+The High Court has been hearing a defamation case filed by ANI seeking removal of the description on another Wikipedia page about the news agency.
+The page about ANI says that the news agency has been criticised for serving as a “propaganda tool” for the current Union government.

-The High Court has been hearing a defamation case by ANI seeking that the description be removed.
 The court has also asked Wikipedia to identify the editors of the page about ANI, which the platform has refused to do.

+After the case started, another page appeared on Wikipedia discussing the proceedings in the legal matter.
+The division bench of Chief Justice Manmohan and Justice Tushar Rao Gedela had observed on Wednesday that the comments made on this page against the court’s single-judge bench were prima facie contemptuous.

-After Wikipedia suspended access to the page about the case’s proceedings, the High Court dismissed the news agency’s contempt plea against the platform.
+After Wikipedia suspended access to the page about the proceedings of the case, the High Court dismissed the news agency’s contempt plea against the platform.

 The defamation proceedings will be heard again on October 29.